 “Can they not look in a mirror or an array of mirrors?”

 Little had told others to answer as honestly, and even as wisely as possible, but he answered with junk stuff of his own: “No …and yes.
 The buttons themselves are inside our heads—so to speak.”
 He glanced to see if Bob was done.
-Turcotte still had the phone to his ear and had just turned away, so Doc went reluctantly on: “Some people are uncomfortable or vain about some aspect of their appearance and react predictably at the mention of that aspect.
+Turcotte still had the phone to his ear and had just turned away, so Doc went on: “Some people are uncomfortable or vain about some aspect of their appearance and react predictably at the mention of that aspect.
 I used to be sensitive about my hair getting grey after… Uh, and I wasted money and time on hair coloring for a while.”

 Bob was still on the phone, mumbling, nodding, and making notes.